Focus points

 Shedding costs your old horse a lot of energy

 The shedding period will always take a great deal of energy out of your horse.
-Even more so for older horses, especially when the time comes for them to lose their winter coat.
-Fortunately you can help your horse get through this difficult shedding period with the right care and nutrition.
+This is even more demanding for older horses, especially when the time comes for them to lose their winter coat.
+Fortunately you can help your horse get through this challenging shedding period with the right care and nutrition.

 There are various different factors which can influence the shedding process.
 You can give your horse a helping hand with these five handy tips.